ArturCr/Pico-W-Weather-Station-MongoDB-BME280/README.md

 ## Modify secrets.py
-Open the secret.py file and replace the placeholder data with your Wi-Fi and Database data
+Open the secret.py file and replace the placeholder data with your Wi-Fi and Database data You must chage all the options that Start with **YOUR_...** and are free to change the others ssid - Is the name of the WiFi pw - The WiFi password (leave blank if there is no password) country - Used to configure the Pico W to use the correct channels for your region (optional but almost obligatory in some regions)
+This is set using a [2 Character Country Code(Alpha-2 code)](https://www.iban.com/country-codes) eg.'IT','US','UK','PT'
+    'api-key': 'Your_API_Key',
+    'url-endpoint': 'Your_URL_Endpoint',
+    'cluster': 'Your_Cluster',
+    'database': 'Your_Database',
+    'collection': 'Your_Colllection',
+station-name -

 <br />

 ##  Success (or likely debugging 😅)